-Placing a personalized brick, bench or table on the fairgrounds is a great way to honor loved ones and share your love for the Minnesota State Fair with friends, family and nearly 2 million annual fair guests.
+Placing a personalized brick, bench or table on the fairgrounds is a great way to honor loved ones and share your love for the Minnesota State Fair with friends, family and more than 2 million annual fair guests.
 These items are available through the State Fair Foundation’s recognition program.
 Donors support the Foundation’s mission to preserve and improve State Fair buildings, fairgrounds, and educational programs.
 Learn more about the Minnesota State Fair Foundation and its recognition programs.

-The applications can be viewed and printed using Adobe Acrobat Reader version 5 or higher.
+These links can be viewed and printed using Adobe Acrobat Reader version 5 or higher.
 If you do not have Acrobat Reader or have an older version, you may download the most current Acrobat Reader.

 Links will go live as information becomes available.